alexisfr/itsv-db-2/class_13.md

     - For address use an existing address.
 The one that has the biggest address_id in 'United States'

 2. Add a rental
    - Make easy to select any film title.
-I.e. I sould be able to put 'film tile' in the where, and not the id.
+I.e. I should be able to put 'film tile' in the where, and not the id.
-   - Do not check if the film is already rented, just use any from the inventory, e.g. the one with higest id.
+   - Do not check if the film is already rented, just use any from the inventory, e.g. the one with highest id.
    - Select any staff_id from Store 2.

 3. Update film year based on the rating